Sadhavithapa/Zomato-API/README.md

 **Restaurant Id : Unique id of every restaurant across various cities of the world Restaurant Name : Name of the restaurant

- Markup : * City : City in which restaurant is located
+ * City : City in which restaurant is located
          * Address : Address of the restaurant
          * Locality : Location in the city
          * Locality Verbose : Detailed description of the locality